On this page, you’ll learn:

 Income Tax Rates In New Zealand

 New Zealand’s tax year runs from the 1st of April to the 31st March.
-Here are the tax bands:
+The tax bands have remained the same from the 2012 tax year onwards.

 |Your Income||Tax You Pay|